BMW Fuel Pump Control Unit Problems | EKPS module

 Fault Codes

-Hundreds of fault codes can be saved in the BMW EKPS module.
-Below are some examples of codes stored in the BMW EKPS module.
+The BMW EKPS module can store hundreds of fault codes.
+Below are some examples of codes stored in the module.

 - 481B01 EKPS control voltage too low